laisoJS/CryptAndDecrypt/README.md

 # CryptAndDecrypt

-This repository contains a Python script for AES 256 encryption and decryption using the pycryptodome library.
+This repository contains a Python script for AES 256 encryption and decryption using the pycryptodomex library.

 ## Description